Port Moody–Coquitlam Railway

-The Port Moody-Coquitlam Railway also known as the Thurston-Flavelle Railway was a short railway line operated by the British Columbia Electric Railway.
+The Port Moody–Coquitlam Railway, also known as the Thurston–Flavelle Railway, was a short railway line operated by the British Columbia Electric Railway.
 The line ran from the east end of Burrard Inlet to Coquitlam Lake, British Columbia, Canada.

 History

 The railway connected the Port Moody-Ioco spur of the Canadian Pacific Railway to the Coquitlam Dam and was built during the early 1910s in-order to haul supplies and materials to the dam.
 It was built by B.C.
 Electric in partnership with Robert McNair of the Robert McNair Shingle Company, who signed a twenty-five year deal with B.C.
 Electric on 1 October 1912.
 The railway was first estimated to cost $75,000 (Note: Year not stated) (although this would balloon to $206,000).
-(Note: Year not stated) The railway was use 40 lb rails built on a 66 ft right-of-way.
+(Note: Year not stated) The railway was using 40 lb rails built on a 66 ft right-of-way.
 McNair would be allowed to use the line, but would have to pay $50,000 (Note: Year not stated) towards construction costs and thereafter the same amount every year.
 The line saw its first seven miles complete on 7 March 1914.
 A speed limit of 10 mph was applied to the line.
 The B.C.E.R. also built a dock for McNair to ship logs from.
 McNair would ultimately use the line to bring timber from the lake down to his mill.
 In 1917 the line was re-laid with 56 lb rail.

 By 1923, McNair had stopped paying his annual lease.
 The agreement folded that year, either due to McNair's passing, or an expiration of the agreement.
-Either way, B.C.E.R. decided to sell the company to Thurston-Flavelle, a timber company, on 14 April 1923.
+Either way, B.C.E.R. decided to sell the company to the Thurston–Flavelle Lumber Company, a local sawmill, on 14 April 1923.
 From this point, events become unclear, with multiple sources claiming differing events.
 According to railway reports, Thurston-Flavelle leased, and then perhaps sold the line to Sig.
 Hage Timber.
 According to a City of Coquitlam report, the Robert Dollar company was allowed to use the railway.

 Multiple spurs for hauling logs from Dollar Mountain (what is now Burke Mountain).
 Eventually, the railway was abandoned, with the rails confiscated.